On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Construction of line bundles

-(1) construct their restrictions to $\Omega$ by using a slice technique to reduce to the case of finite dimensional varieties (see Lemma~\ref{lem:LsOmega} below).
-Now, $E _{w_1,w_2,v}$ corresponds to the subvariety $\hat E$ (see \eqref{eq:defhatE} below) of an affine space.
-Lemma~\ref{lemma6} proves that $\hat E$ is a closed divisor using Lemma~\ref{lem:Chiopen}.
+(1) construct their restrictions to~$\Omega$ by using a slice technique to reduce to the case of finite-dimensional varieties (see Lemma~\ref{lem:LsOmega} below).
+Now, $E _{\bar{w}_1,\bar{w}_2,\bar{v}}$ corresponds to the subvariety~$\hat E$ (see \eqref{eq:defhatE} below) of an affine space.
+Lemma~\ref{lemma6} proves that~$\hat E$~is a closed divisor using Lemma~\ref{lem:Chiopen}.

-(2) Twist the restriction $(\Li_{w_1,w_2,v})_{|\Omega}$ to avoid components of the zero locus of $\sigma_{w_1,w_2, v}$ in the boundary ${\mathcal X}-\Omega$.
-This step uses Lemmas \ref{lem:LsOmega} and \ref{lem:vFfini} below.
+(2) Twist the restriction $(\Li_{\bar{w}_1,\bar{w}_2,\bar{v}})\restrict{\Omega}$ to avoid components of the zero locus of~$\sigma_{\bar{w}_1,\bar{w}_2, \bar{v}}$ in the boundary~${\mathcal X}-\Omega$.
+This step uses Lemmas~\ref{lem:LsOmega} and \ref{lem:vFfini} below.

-Observe that, by the Birkhoff decomposition \cite[Theorem 6.2.8]{Kumar:KacMoody},
+Observe that, by the Birkhoff decomposition \cite[Theorem~6.2.8]{Kumar:KacMoody},